-Palolem in Goa has one of the most romantic beaches in India and it’s easy to see why.
-While it’s mainly a place to relax, there are plenty of things to do in Palolem.
-Read on for the perfect Palolem backpackers guide for solo female travellers.
+Palolem in Goa is known for having one of the most serene beaches in India.
+This crescent-shaped paradise in South Goa has become a haven for backpackers, yoga enthusiasts, and travelers seeking tranquility away from the party scene of North Goa.
+While it’s mainly a place to relax, there are plenty of fun things to do in Palolem.
+Read on for the perfect Palolem guide for solo female travellers and anyone looking to experience the best of South Goa.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.